KES 100,000 take-home

 What is the PAYE tax component for Take-Home Pay on a KES 100,000 Salary in Kenya?

-For Take-Home Pay on a KES 100,000 Salary in Kenya, PAYE is calculated on taxable pay after pension relief: First KES 24,000 tax-free, next KES 8,333 at 10%, up to the full slab.
-On KES 100,000 (minus reliefs), PAYE is roughly KES 9,300 after KES 2,400 monthly personal relief, significantly impacting net pay.
+For Take-Home Pay on a KES 100,000 Salary in Kenya, PAYE is calculated on taxable pay (gross minus NSSF, SHIF and Housing Levy = KES 89,750).
+The first KES 24,000 at 10% is cancelled by personal relief, the next KES 8,333 is at 25%, and the rest up to KES 89,750 at 30%.
+On KES 100,000, PAYE is about KES 19,308 after the KES 2,400 monthly personal relief, significantly impacting net pay.

 Are there ways to increase Take-Home Pay on a KES 100,000 Salary in Kenya?